FedericoBruzzone/scribe/README.md

 \begin{document}

+\twocolumn[
 	\maketitle

 	\begin{abstract}
         % Abstract text goes here.
 This is a brief summary of the document's content, highlighting the main objectives, methods, and findings.
 	\end{abstract}

+	\begin{indexterms}
+        % Index terms for indexing purposes.
+These are keywords that help categorize the document's content.
+	\end{indexterms}
+]

 % ==============================
 % ========== Sections ==========
 % ==============================
 \input{sects/introduction}
 \input{sects/background}
-% ...

 \bibliography{local}